-Normative bone densitometry data from white women not on hormones or other drug therapy known to affect bone or mineral metabolism between age 50 and 60 years of age revealed a bone loss rate of 12% or 1.2% per annum.
+Normative bone densitometry data from white women not on hormones or other drug therapy known to affect bone or mineral metabolism between age 50 and 60 years of age revealed a bone loss rate of 12% or 1.2% per annum in the lateral spine.

 Bone formation by osteoblasts is coupled to absorption of bone by osteoclasts, which must precede it.
 The two activities are tightly coupled.
 The bone that is absorbed by osteoclasts contains growth factors and chemotactic agents (chemical messages) placed there 7 years ago by the osteoblasts that made the bone.

 The growth factors act like messages in a time capsule for the yet to be born great grand daughters of the osteoblasts that buried them in bone substance during the process of the bone formation long ago.
 The messages released from the bone time capsule tell the mesenchymal stem cells that are destined to become osteoblast cells to change into this cell type and then where to go to replace the bone absorbed by the osteoclasts.

 Testosterone plays an important role at this point.
 The pre-osteoblast stem cell requires testosterone to be present within their nucleolus occupying the nuclear receptor in order to become osteocytes.
 If testosterone is absent, then the cell differentiates into a fat cell.
 Once they arrive in the bay absorbed by the osteoclasts the message also contains exactly the right combination of fertilizing growth factors to stimulate the stem cells to differentiation into osteoblasts and to proliferate into enough cells to do the job of filling up the hole left in the bone.